tammmmmm/cripware-refresh/README.md

 # cripware-refresh
-I fixed the UI Lib pastebin link and changed keybinds
+I fixed the UI Lib and changed some other ease of use stuff

 # Changed menu keybind
 Changed the keybind from Insert to End for better QoL with internal SynapseX